ThingstoneGmbH/Track8/README.md

 ---

+# Manual
+You can find an up to date manual on GithubPages here: [thingstonegmbh.github.io/Track8](https://thingstonegmbh.github.io/Track8)

+---

 # Submitting Bug Reports & Issues

 If you encounter a problem with the Track8, please let us know by opening an issue on GitHub.